rojinnew/cxr/README.md

 ### Summary

-Implementing of a Deep Convolutional Neural Network (DCNN) for pathology detection on a public ChestXray8 dataset from the NIH Clinical Center.
+Implementation of a Deep Convolutional Neural Network (DCNN) for pathology detection on a public ChestXray8 dataset from the NIH Clinical Center.

 #### View HTML Version of Report